autodiff/autodiff/docs/index.md

 techniques to enable automatic computation of derivatives in an efficient and easy way.

+!!! attention

+    {{autodiff}} is planned to be a long-term maintained automatic differentiation project, with many more algorithms being implemented in the future.
+Please have in mind, however, that {{autodiff}} is still in its earlier stages of development.
+We welcome you to use {{autodiff}} and recommend us any improvements you think it is necessary.

 ## Demonstration

 Consider the following function *f(x, y, z)*: